zweilosec/Infosec-Notes/windows-1/windows-basics.md

 Windows uses **two types of permissions** to control access to files and folders: **Share Permissions** and **NTFS Permissions**.
 While they serve similar purposes, they function differently and apply in different scenarios.

 #### **Share Permissions**

 - **Apply only to shared folders accessed over a network** (not local access).
 - **Three levels of access**:
-  - **Read** – Users can view files and folders but cannot modify them.
+  - **Read** - Users can view files and folders but cannot modify them.
-  - **Change** – Users can read, modify, and delete files.
+  - **Change** - Users can read, modify, and delete files.
-  - **Full Control** – Users can read, modify, delete, and change permissions.
+  - **Full Control** - Users can read, modify, delete, and change permissions.
 - **Set at the folder level** (not individual files).
-- **Cannot be inherited**—each shared folder has its own permissions.
+- **Cannot be inherited** - each shared folder has its own permissions.

 #### **NTFS Permissions**

 - **Apply to both local and network access**.
-- **More granular control**—permissions can be set for individual files and folders.
+- **More granular control**: permissions can be set for individual files and folders.
-- **Can be inherited**—permissions assigned to a parent folder apply to subfolders and files.
+- **Can be inherited**: permissions assigned to a parent folder apply to subfolders and files.
 - **Includes advanced permissions** like **Modify, Read & Execute, Write, and Full Control**.

 #### **Precedence of Share vs. NTFS Permissions**